-Each of our current directors joined the Board in connection with the Business Combination, except for Mr. Adam (Xin) He, who was appointed to the Board pursuant to the Heads of Agreement, and Mr. Chad Chen, who was appointed to the Board in connection with the FF Top Amendment to the FF Top Voting Agreement.
-None of our current directors has been elected by the Company's public stockholders.
+Each of our current directors joined the Board in connection with the Business Combination (or, in the case of Mr. Jordan Vogel, in connection with the initial public offering of PSAC in July 2020).
+None of our directors, who are all standing for re-election, has been elected by our public stockholders.
 We believe that each of our directors possesses the attributes described above.
-As noted in the director biographies under the section titled "- Executive Officers and Directors," our directors have significant experience, qualifications and skills across a wide range of public and private companies, possessing a broad spectrum of experience both individually and collectively.
+As noted in the director biographies under the section titled "Director Nominees," our directors have significant experience, qualifications and skills across a wide range of public and private companies, possessing a broad spectrum of experience both individually and collectively.

 It is the policy of the Nominating and Corporate Governance Committee to consider persons for Board nomination identified by its members, management, stockholders, investment bankers and others, and to evaluate those individuals using the same criteria.
 The Nominating and Corporate Governance Committee will not distinguish among nominees recommended by stockholders and other persons.
-FFIE's stockholders may recommend nominees for consideration by the Nominating and Corporate Governance Committee by submitting the names and supporting information to FFIE's Secretary or the Chair of the Nominating and Corporate Governance Committee; provided that the nomination of directors is subject to the Heads of Agreement and the Shareholder Agreement.
-See "- Governance Agreement with FF Top and FF Global" for more details regarding the nomination and election of directors at the 2022 AGM.
-Further, under the Shareholder Agreement, based on FF Top having voting power of approximately 27.7% of our issued and outstanding Common Stock as of October 20, 2022, FF Top currently has the right to nominate four out of ten directors on the Board.
-Following the 2022 AGM and through FFIE's 2026 annual general meeting of stockholders, FF Global will have the right to nominate three out of seven directors on the Board, provided that it retains beneficial ownership over shares of our capital stock with voting power of at least 5% of our issued and outstanding capital stock entitled to vote in the election of directors.
+The Company's stockholders may recommend nominees for consideration by the Nominating and Corporate Governance Committee by submitting the names and supporting information to the Company's Secretary or the Chair of the Nominating and Corporate Governance Committee; provided that the nomination of directors by FF Top is subject to the Shareholder Agreement.
+Under the Shareholder Agreement entered into between FF and FF Top, based on FF Top having voting power over 36.2% of our issued and outstanding common stock as of May 18, 2022, FF Top currently has the right to nominate four out of nine directors on the Board.
+Susan G. Swenson, Edwin Goh, Brian Krolicki and Lee Liu are deemed to be the four FF Top director designees under the Shareholder Agreement.